RameezAhmedZaka/terraform-aws-LB/README.md

-# terrafaorm-aws-autoscaling
+# terrafaorm-aws-LB
-Creating autoscaling with desird capacity of 2 instances.
-Load Balancer is also attached and wordpress is fully automated
+ I am attaching loadbalancer with wordpress that is automated.